 A little shade won’t stop these fab flowers from living their best life.
-Choose one of these beauties for the dimmer corners of your yard, and they’ll instantly brighten up the place with their vibrant blossoms.
+Put these ideas for shade plants in the dimmer corners of your yard, and they’ll instantly brighten up the place with their vibrant blossoms.

 Impatiens: Shady garden or not, this vivacious blossom is wildly popular among gardeners all over the world.
 They’re low-maintenance, easy to keep happy, available in so many cheerful colors, and they look fantastic in baskets and window boxes.
 While some varieties can be a bit susceptible to mildew if watered too much, New Guinea impatiens are quite resistant to fungus and will grow fabulously in moist soil under the shade.

 Coral Bells: It’s not just the colorful flowers that get people buzzing about coral bells.
 While technically considered to be one of the best evergreen plants for shade, the foliage of these fabulous perennials can actually come in striking shades of purple, red and bronze.
 Most varieties bloom in late spring, but some types bloom later toward the fall, so if you plant a mix of different kinds of coral bells in your yard, you can enjoy these vivid blossoms almost all year round!